gentics/mesh/doc/src/main/asciidoc/json-node-response-format.md

 ## TODO
 * Do we want to utilize the dedicated order field for manual sorting or should the user rely on a field (defined in a schema).
 * Do we want to utilize a dedicated field for the publish status or handle the status by custom tags?
-  * Dedicated Field: User does not have to think about the publish status field.
+  * Dedicated Field: User does not have to think about the publish status field. (+2)
   * Custom Tags: The user would always need to customize the tag filter and it would be possible to break this system by deleting the tag.
+* Do we need a publisher field?
+The last editor of the last majorversion is the publisher.
+* Do we want to include the availableVersions field?
+The field may be seldom used by frontend users (website).
+* JSON Fields: hello_world vs. helloWorld? (currently it is mixed) (+2 for CC)

+## TO BE REVIEWED
+* Review project field
+* Review schema property name changes
 * Review metadata additions
 * Review versioning information
+* Review item list totalCount field addition
 * How should we deal with sort order and sorted by fields?
   * Use object as indicated in example below with the following changes:
     * For non-node types, the "orderBy" property does not apply.
     * Fields can be used for sorting by using the JSON path to those fields, e.g. `fields.name`.
 When a field cannot be utilized (allowed sorting properties to be defined) , an exception is thrown.
 * If user attempts to update a property which should be not updateable (e.g. a "creator" property) an exception is thrown.
+* DisplayName was changed to displayField to indicate that it holds the name of the field for the display name.
 * Add a flag / property to indicate whether the node is a container.

 ## Example 1 - Product schema

+### Expandable fields:

+* project
+* children
+* tags
+* creator
+* editor
+* availableVersions (? see TODO)

 ### Example Schema 1